danhunsaker/laravel-flysystem-others/README.md

 In fact, doing so will probably cause some issues with your app, as both providers will attempt to handle the PHP League drivers at the same time.

+Of course, you'll want to read through its `README` as well, to see what options it supports that this package piggy-backs on, such as those for the cache decorator.

 ## Setup ##

 For added flexibility, such as the ability to open ZIP files on remote storage,